mayfrost/guides/X.md

 * The "raise volume" button if available will raise volume.

-Now the example _".xbindkeysrc"_ file which goes under in your home directory:
+Now the example _".xbindkeysrc"_ file which goes under your home directory:
 ```
 # Enable "Scroll_Lock" for the next keybinding
 keystate_scrolllock= enable